Point Cloud Color Constancy: Related Work

 \section{Related Work}

 The prior art in computational color constancy falls into the learning-based and statistics-based groups.
-In this section, we consider the candidate method from a different perspective, i.e., the input requirement. \paragraph{Methods relying on an Image}
+In this section, we consider the candidate method from a different perspective, i.e., the input requirement.